abdulsarabia/abdulsarabia/readme.md

 =================================================================================================================================================

 Professional and enthusiast of the technology.<br>
-🔎 Lookin for my 1st experience in development like trainee or Jr 📙 Studying Information Technology Management at Positivo College, Brazil 🌍 I'm based in Londrina/PR Brazil
+🔎 Lookin for my 1st experience in development like trainee or Jr<br>
+📙 Studying Information Technology Management at Positivo College, Brazil<br>
+🌍 I'm based in Londrina/PR Brazil<br>
-🧠 Currently learning about mobile development
+🧠 Currently learning about mobile development<br>
-✉️ You can contact me at [abdulsarabia@gmail.com](mailto:abdulsarabia@gmail.com)
+✉️ You can contact me at [abdulsarabia@gmail.com](mailto:abdulsarabia@gmail.com)<br>

 ### Socials